openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 |--------------------------|---------------------------------------------------------------------------|
 | id                       | The id of the device or device group                                      |

-The only possibility to find out the id is by using the discover function in the PaperUI.
+The only possibility to find out the id is by using the discover function in the UI.
 You can use then the id, if you want define the Thing in a file.

 #### Channels

 The channels of the smarthome devices will be generated at runtime.
-Check in the paperUI thing configurations, which channels are created.
+Check in the UI thing configurations, which channels are created.

 | Channel Type ID          | Item Type | Access Mode | Thing Type                    | Description
 |--------------------------|-----------|-------------|-------------------------------|------------------------------------------------------------------------------------------